astropy/SPISEA/README.md

 export POPSTAR_MODELS=/<path_to_models_directory>
 ```

-Where the models directory contains the PopStar `evolution/` and CDBS
+Where the models directory contains the PyPopStar `evolution/` and CDBS
-`cdbs/grid` directories with PopStar atmospheres in it.
+`cdbs/grid` directories with PyPopStar atmospheres in it.
 Your CDBS should
 have 3 sub-directories: `cdbs/grid`, `cdbs/comp`, and `cdbs/mtab`.
 The comp and
 mtab directories come from the CDBS install.

-## Testing PopStar Setup
+## Testing PyPopStar Setup

-If all goes well, you should be able to import any of the PopStar functions
+If all goes well, you should be able to import any of the PyPopStar functions
 in a python environment window using an import statement like those at the top
 of the Quick Start Guide, e.g.: